How do I apply for OSAP?

-You should apply for OSAP as soon as possible (do not wait until you have run out of money!).
-Apply early, 8-10 weeks prior to the start of classes provides ample time to process your application, and if there are any errors, time to make corrections.
-There are application and processing deadlines that will prevent you from receiving funding if you wait too long.
-OSAP applications may be submitted to 60 days before the end of the academic session, but if you apply and receive your assessment early, you will be able to manage your budget better during the school year.
+You should apply for OSAP as soon as possible - do not wait until you have run out of money!
+Apply early: 4-8 weeks prior to the start of classes provides ample time to process your application, and if there are any errors, time to make corrections.
+OSAP applications may be submitted up to 60 days before the end of the academic session, but if you apply and receive your assessment early, you will be able to manage your budget better during the school year.

 How do I pay my fees with OSAP?

 - Once your OSAP funds are deposited into your bank account, you must pay your U of T fees promptly.